• Free shipping on all orders

 Barbets are needy pups that require a lot of attention from their owners.
 They are medium-sized dogs known to be calm if you have met their needs, and they make an excellent addition to a family with children.
 The fun-loving Barbets have webbed feet, which makes them fantastic swimmers, and they share a long history with humans.
 It’s thought they might have originated in the 8th century.

 They are considered hypoallergenic but have high-maintenance grooming needs since their coats are dense and incredibly curly.
-First-time dog owners may have trouble handling the Barbet, thanks to their high intelligence and energy, grooming needs, and stubborn streak.
+First-time dog owners may have trouble handling the Barbet, thanks to their high intelligence and energy, grooming needs, and a stubborn streak.
 They are also susceptible to separation anxiety, so you must have the time to devote to this affectionate pup.

 2. Giant Schnauzers